An expanding curvature flow and the (p,q)-Christoffel-Minkowski problems: Introduction

-for some positive constant $c$.
-Here $\nabla$ is the gradient on $\mathbb{S}^{n-1}$ with respect to an orthonormal basis.
+When $1\leq k<n-1$ and $q=n$, Equation (\ref{1.0}) is known as the $L_p$-Christoffel-Minkowski problem and is the classical Christoffel-Minkowski problem for $p=1$ (\cite{GM}).
+For the case of $p>1$ and $q=n$, Equation (\ref{1.0}) has been studied by Hu-Ma-Shen \cite{HMS} for $p\geq k+1$, and by Guan-Xia \cite{GX} for $1<p<k+1$ via also the constant rank theorem; For the case of $p<1$, Chen \cite{C0} gave a uniqueness of solution via flows by powers of Gauss curvatures.
+As far as we know, the existence for $p<1$ are unknown until now.
+An extreme case of Equation (\ref{1.0}) is $k=n-1$, which corresponds to the $L_p$ dual Minkowski problem introduced in \cite{HLY}, and then followed by \cite{CTW,CH,CL,L0} and the references therein.
+Moreover, the case of $k=n-1$ and $q=n$ is the $L_p$ Minkowski problem posed in \cite{L}.

-Our main goal in this paper is to solve the existence and uniqueness of the solution to the $(p,q)$-Christoffel-Minkowski problem (\ref{1.2}) for $1\leq k\leq n-1$.
+In this paper, we confirm the existence of smooth solutions to the $(p,q)$-Christoffel-Minkowski problem by the curvature flow method.

-In particular, the $L_p$ dual Minkowski problem related to the $L_p$ dual curvature measure is equivalently to solve (\ref{1.2}) with $k=n-1$ and $c=1$.
-For the $L_p$ dual Minkowski problem, by a variational method, Huang-Zhao \cite{HZ} established a complete solution to the existence part for $p>0$, $q<0$, and a complete solution to the existence part for $pq>0$, $p\neq q$ when the given data is even.
-By the method of PDE, in the same paper, both the existence and the uniqueness of solution for $p>q$ in the smooth category was obtained.
-In \cite{CH}, the existence of even smooth solution with $pq\geq0$, and the uniqueness under the conditions of $p,q$ and $f=0$ were established by a shrinking Gauss curvature flow.
-Moreover, when $q=n$ and $1\leq k<n-1$, Equation(\ref{1.2}) is known as the $L_p$-Christoffel-Minkowski problem and is the classical Christoffel-Minkowski problem for $p=1$ (\cite{GM}).

-{In order to solve the $(p,q)$-Christoffel-Minkowski problem (\ref{1.2}), our approach is based on the study of suitably designed expanding curvature flows, which involves $k$-th elementary symmetric function for principal curvature radii, support function and radial function.
-Using the method of the expanding curvature flow, we want to obtain the existence of non-even smooth solution to the $(p,q)$-Christoffel-Minkowski problem while also obtaining the solutions of some other special cases.
-Such as when $k=n-1$ and $c=1$ in (\ref{1.2}), we can obtain the non-even smooth solution of $L_p$ dual Minkowski problem for $p,q\in\mathbb{R}$ and $p\neq0$.
-This work generalizes greatly the corresponding results in \cite{HZ}.
-Moreover, when $q=n$ and $c=1$ in (\ref{1.2}), we can also obtain a non-even smooth solution to the $L_p$-Christoffel-Minkowski problem for $p\neq0$ in addition to the results obtained in \cite{C0,GX,HMS}.}

-The curvature flow technique, mainly a kind of shrinking Gauss curvature flow, has been proved to be effective and powerful in solving the Minkowski type problems (see, e.g., \cite{B1,CH,CW,I,LL,LS}).
-The idea behind the flow technique is the fact that the Minkowski type problems can be reformulated as a Monge-Amp\`{e}re type equation.
+Curvature flows of convex hypersurfaces in $\mathbb{R}^n$ by a class of speed functions of the principal curvatures have been extensively studied in the past decades.
+The well-known examples include the Gauss curvature flow (see e.g., \cite{C,F1}), and the mean curvature flow (see e.g., \cite{Hui}).
+The reason why geometers are interested in the study of the theory is that it has important applications in physics and mathematics.
+In recent years, the curvature flow technique has been proved to be effective and powerful in solving the Minkowski type problems (see, e.g., \cite{B1,CH,CW,FLX,I,LL,LS,LSW,SY}).
+The essential idea behind the flow technique is the fact that the Minkowski type problems can be reformulated as a Monge-Amp\`{e}re type equation.

+The main purpose of this paper is to construct a suitable expanding curvature flow of convex hypersurfaces in $\mathbb{R}^n$, and prove its long-time existence and convergence smoothly to a smooth solution of Equation (\ref{1.0}).